AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

   The [full markdown guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).

 - **Zooming**.
 If you zoom your browser too much, stuff starts disappearing from the top menu bar; e.g. your picture and the settings linked to it.
 You have to zoom out.
+This happens less if you switch to "fluid" layout in [your preferences](https://gitlab.haskell.org/profile/preferences).

 - **Notifications**.
 For projects you care about (e.g. [ https://gitlab.haskell.org/ghc/ghc](https://gitlab.haskell.org/ghc/ghc)), click on "Watch" (there's a little bell icon) about four rows down from the top.
 Then you'll get notifications of what changes.